-Then, you have to create and set the OneDrive for Business destination.
+Then you have to create and set the SharePoint Online destination.

-Lastly, users have to connect their MyQ accounts to OneDrive for Business.
+Lastly, users have to connect their MyQ accounts to SharePoint.

-To set up the access, you have to create a new Azure AD app registration to be used by MyQ, and enter the Azure AD Application ID and Secret on the External Systems settings tab in the MyQ Web administrator interface.
+To set up the access, you have to create a new Azure AD app registration to be used by MyQ, and enter the Azure AD Application ID and Secret on the Connections settings tab in the MyQ Web administrator interface.

 In Azure AD, you need to create and set a new Azure Active Directory App registration to be used by MyQ.
 After the registration is created, you set permissions and create a secret key.
-You need the Application ID and the secret key to create an External System for OneDrive for Business on the MyQ Web Interface.
-The secret key populates the Security key field.
+You need the Tenant ID, the Application ID and the secret key value to create a Connection for SharePoint on the MyQ Web Interface.
+The secret key value populates the Security key field.